0day-ci/xen/docs/misc/xen-command-line.markdown

 of bits required to hold one device ID.
 Defaults to the machine provided value, which is at most 32 bits.

+### max\_lpi\_bits
+> `= <integer>`

+Specifies the number of ARM GICv3 LPI interrupts to allocate on the host, presented as the number of bits needed to encode it.
+This must be at least 14 and not exceed 32, and each LPI requires one byte (configuration) and one pending bit to be allocated.
+Defaults to 20 bits (to cover at most 1048576 interrupts).

 ### mce
 > `= <integer>`